-The province of Girona has seven natural parks, four of which are included under the Costa Brava tourism brand.
-They are, going from north to south, the Cap de Creus Natural Park, the first natural park with both land and sea reserves in Catalonia; the Aiguamolls de l'Empordà Natural Park, an area of wetlands of international importance; the Natural Park of Montgrí, the Medes Islands and Baix Ter, which is the most recently created park and is committed to the EUROPARC Charter for Sustainable Tourism (ECST); and, finally, the Montseny Natural Park, the first site in the province to be declared a UNESCO Biosphere Reserve and which is also committed to the CETS.
+The province of Girona has eight natural parks, five of which are included under the Costa Brava tourism brand.
+They are, going from north to south, the Cap de Creus Natural Park, the first natural park with both land and sea reserves in Catalonia; the Albera Natural Area of National Interest, which is the massif forming the border between France and Spain, the Aiguamolls de l'Empordà Natural Park, an area of wetlands of international importance; the Natural Park of Montgrí, the Medes Islands and Baix Ter, which is the most recently created park and, finally, the Montseny Natural Park.